alinex/node-alinex/src/doc/styleguide.md

 Over all modules some common variable names will be used for the same values:

 - `cb` - for the callback method
+- `done` - for the callback which gets nothing or an error as parameter
 - `err` - for an error message or object
 - `ex` - mostly the exception in a `try...catch` block